AUP-FB3/syllabus/README.md

 and societal / technological transformations in ways the designers couldn't have imagined) and describe what aspects of its design made it so able to age gracefully.

+## W7RS

+1. The "Web 2.0 Summit" talked about how data (here, mostly social data) was revolutionizing the music and television industry.
+What other industry do you think is being revolutionized by data, and why?
+2. In your own life, have you ever fallen into one of the ten data analysis pitfalls?
+What were you working on, and which one was it?
+3. What was the most surprising thing you learned from the visualizations presented by Hans Rosling in his TED talk?
+4. One of the powerful ideas in the article, as you'll see in this week's videos as well, is that NP-complete problems are very special.
+If you solve one, you solve them all (and in fact all problems in NP as well).
+Are there other situations you've ever seen with this kind of tight interdependence, i.e., if one falls, the others fall too?
+Here are some
+examples: if the roof leaks in any of the houses in a new huge development of thousands of houses, there's high probability that they all will soon have leaks too.
+Inventing a way to recycle envelopes can also help with recycling cardboard, card stock, mixed paper, etc. If one zombie finds a way into your house during the Zombie Apocalypse, all the others zombies can climb through that hole and get in too.
+That kind of thing.
+6. What was the most illuminating, or surprising thing you learned from the article?

+## W8RS

+1. In the movie The Imitation Game, there was a very tense dramatic moment when the British team had just proved they could crack the “unbreakable” Enigma encryptions with the Bombe but immediately realized they couldn’t let the Germans know.
+Their logic was that if the Germans knew their messages had been compromised, they would change the way they encrypted them, sending Turing’s team back to the drawing board.
+(This Wikipedia article on the Cryptoanalysis of the EnigmaOpens in new window indicates that the Germans did not know, for the most part, that their messages were being seen: ) The Allies had to pick and choose when they would use the decrypted information and act on it (offensively or defensively) so as not to give away their hand.
+In the movie, it meant that they couldn’t stop an attack that was going to kill one of the relatives of one of the scientists.
+It must have been heartbreaking to have to accept losses from secret attacks that could be prevented.
+The question is: Are there other situations where you’ve seen heart-wrenching tradeoffs like that?
+How do they handle it?
+How would YOU have handled a situation like that?
+2. In World War II, special-purpose computers were used for ballistics calculations and decoding messages.
+Later computers were used as part of Nuclear Attack Warning Systems, for weapon simulations, and to support unmanned weapons (e.g., Drones).
+More recently, they have been used for cyber-attacks (breaking into critical government and corporate systems) and cyber-defense (to prevent such attacks).
+What do you think the near future holds for computers and warfare?
+Will we see Terminator-style autonomous killing machines?
+(Note that many Artificial Intelligence researchers recently signed an open letter on autonomous weaponsOpens in new window promising not to go down that path.)
+Or will it be fought virtually, with fewer human lives lost, but more cyber-attacks that (for example) take down national grids?
+Or something else altogether?
+3. Juan Enriquez, in "Your Online Life, Permanent as a Tattoo", argues that your digital footprint is as permanent as a tattoo, and even more so, because it will probably outlive you.
+He worries about a world where people will link your photo to your desires and creepily offer you a black dress in a store (having found out covertly you liked them based on your face and their ability to link to that your social profile).
+He predicts we'll spend our lives pursuing a "clean" reputation like Sisyphus, warns us not to look into our friends' and family's past like Orpheus, suggests that we stop fiddling with trivial social media triflings like Atalanta, and not fall too much in love with ourselves like Narcissus.
+Which of the predictions / warnings speaks the most to you, that you agree with the most?
+That is, which of the suggestions would you share first with a younger cousin coming online to social media for the first time?
+4. Alessandro Acquisti, in his "What Will A Future Without Secrets Look Like?", paints quite a dystopian picture of the future if we do nothing and continue on our current path.
+Augmented Reality devices (like Google Glass) will allow people to instantly grab very private (e.g., social security numbers) information from you using just a quick glimpse of you from their always-on cameras.
+Employers will prejudge applicants abilities based on their personal life (that is a little bit too public).
+Marketers will be more effective at selling you things by having virtual models whose faces are taken from composites of your friends shown in personalized ads.
+People who normally would care about revealing private information can be made not to care by distracting them for fifteen seconds.
+He suggests a call to action to take back our privacy by shaking us awake, recommending we use encryption software, and fight to control our personal information.
+Is his argument convincing?
+If you're sold, which of the dystopian futures or logical points was the most surprising, or spoke the most to you?
+If you're still doubtful, and aren't willing to pay the cost (e.g., advocacy, time to install and use encryption software) for your privacy, what would it take to convince you to act, and be less apathetic?

+## W9RS

+1. Samy Kamkar highlights three ways the Internet is vulnerable.
+Which do you think is the most vulnerable and/or would cause the most catastrophic damage if attacked, why do you feel that way, and how would you defend it?
+2. How do you feel about the advancements in Artificial Intelligence that are allowing computers to continue to be better than humans in so many activities?
+Do you believe (as many do) that machines will eventually challenge us (and in the worst case, take over), or will they hit an upper-limit and never develop to that point?

+## W10RS

+1. Self-driving cars open up an incredible ethical can of worms, legally.
+When an accident occurs (as it did here), who should bear the legal risk -- the hardware manufacturer, software manufacturer, software architect, or owner of the vehicle?
+Assuming these cars would be the same cost as conventional cars, where do you fall on the adoption scale for this technology, and why?
+Are you so enthusiastic about this technology that you'd be waiting outside
+2. Google offices overnight to be the first on your block to have one?
+Or are you someone who loves driving so much (and/or doesn't want any part of this whole "trust your life to algorithms") that you'd never get one?
+3. We saw a car in the video "take advantage" of the "kindness of self-driving cars" (ala Gone with the Wind) by cutting right in the middle of a pair of them.
+What other potential problems do you see (vandalism, grand theft auto, drivers taking advantage, taxi drivers out of work, etc.) once our streets are filled with fully autonomous self-driving cars and taxis, say with no steering wheel at all?
+4. Opponents of game solving have likened it to the cutting down of trees in the Amazon.
+They feel it's a terrible thing for mankind to do, an act that disturbs the pristine law of nature in some sense, and removes the mystery from the games.
+Proponents speak of the possibility for these systems to teach players how to play better, and be able to watch two humans play and share with them a post-game analysis of all the mistakes that were made.
+How do you feel about it?
+5. Go was always thought of as a game that machines would never be able to play at championship level, given how big it is and how hard it is to capture the "intuition" that top players leverage when playing it.
+It seems that is being proved wrong.
+What human activity will replace Go as one of the hardest things for computers to do?